FAQs

 Can my child be dropped off at a different bus stop along my child's route?

 Yes, a child may get off the bus at a different stop along the route.
-To do this, parents/guardians are to use the online Dismissal Change form for their specific school found at the Parent Resource site.
+Students in grades 6 through 12 may use any stop on their assigned bus.
+Students in grades K - 5 must have a parent/guardian submit an online Dismissal Change form request for their specific school found at the Parent Resource site.
 Please note the following:

 - For Marathon & Elmwood Schools: The Dismissal Change must be in place before 2:00PM (11:30AM on Early Release Days)